thanos-io/thanos/docs/components/compact.md

                                 Repeat interval for syncing the blocks between local and remote view for /global Block Viewer UI.
+      --compact.cleanup-interval=5m
+                                How often we should clean up partially uploaded blocks and blocks with deletion mark in the background when --wait has been enabled.
+Setting it to "0s" disables it - the cleaning will only happen at the end of an iteration.
       --compact.concurrency=1   Number of goroutines to use when compacting groups.
       --delete-delay=48h        Time before a block marked for deletion is